Taiwo-Oludele/LITA_Class_Documentation/README.md

 # LITA_Class_Documentation
-This is where I documented my 1st project
+This is where I documented my 1st project while learning as Data Analyst at The Incubator Hub.